tonymorris/fp-in-aviation/fp-in-aviation.md

 and how to improve by applying our programming skills.

 We will look at:
-* how aviation safety is regulated
+* how aviation safety is regulated.
-* how aeronautical services are provided to flight operators
+* how aeronautical services are provided to flight operators.
-* how aeronautical navigation is conducted and regulated
+* how aeronautical navigation is conducted and regulated.
-* how the weight and balance for a flight is conducted
+* how the weight and balance for a flight is conducted.
-* the methods by which aircraft and ground coordinate between each other
+* the methods by which aircraft and ground coordinate between each other.

 We will see:
 * some real (and basic) data management problems in aviation, that very